 All supporting documents should be certified as the International Student Office is unable to accept non-certified versions.
 A ‘certified copy’ is a copy of an original document that has been authorised (or notarized) as being a true copy of an original.
 Persons that can certify documents in Australia can be found here.How do I know if my documents are current?

 The following documents must meet these restrictions to be considered current:

 Documents must meet these requirements on the day they are received by the ISO.
 Please contact the ISO if you are unsure if your document is current.

 Repeated failure to supply current copies of documents will result in the applicant being deemed non-GTE.What should I write in my application?

-During non-peak periods, completed applications will be responded to within approximately one week.
-Applicants who submit complete applications, and who return their signed offers and fees promptly can expect to receive a COE within 3-4 weeks from the time of application.
-Not providing complete information will delay the issuing of a COE.
+During non-peak periods, initial applications will be responded to within approximately one week.
+Applicants who submit complete applications, and who return signed offers and fees promptly can expect to receive a CoE within 2-3 weeks from the time of application.
+Not providing complete information will delay the issuing of a CoE.
 During peak periods (prior to enrolment) applicants can expect to wait double this length of time.Can I defer the start date of my studies?

 Applicants wishing to defer the commencement of their studies to the following semester may do so by providing the ISO valid reasons for deferring.
 If the applicant has a package with a partner college, an updated offer letter from the partner college must be supplied.
 An amended offer letter from AC will be provided, which must be signed and returned to the ISO.
 Applicants may only defer a maximum of one semester.When do I need to submit my application by?